kh77/kh77/README.md

 Hi there :wave:

-- I am Java backend developer :fire:
+- I am Java Developer :fire:
-- I like to explore trendy framework and technologies :heart:
+- I like to explore new framework and technologies and read articles :heart: